battoyyeb/Introduction-to-Kubernetes/README.md

 The kubernetes service is an object just like PODs, Replicaset or Deploymentsthat we worked with before.
 One of its use case is to listen to a port on the Node and forward requests on that port to a port on the POD running the web application.
 This type of service is known as a NodePort service because the service listens to a port on the Node and forwards requests to PODs.

 The three types of services are NodePort.
 ClusterIp and Loadbalancer.
-NodePort were the service makes an internal POD accessible on a Port on the Node.
+NodePort were the service makes an internal POD accessible on a Port on the Node and they range from 30000-32767 by default..
 The second is ClusterIP – and in this case the service creates a virtual IP inside the cluster to enable communication between different services such as a set of front-end servers to a set of backendservers.
 The third type is a LoadBalancer, were it provisions a load balancer for our service in supported cloud providers.

 ![Screen Shot 2023-01-21 at 4 25 46 PM](https://user-images.githubusercontent.com/74343792/213887715-2e353de0-e2ae-4bad-b03e-b0de2bbc5ad1.png)